 2.)
 Cilantro Lime Rice.
 You can find my recipe here.

 Are you ready to experience delicious Korean barbecue lettuce wraps?

-- 2 tbsp peanut oil (or other high-heat oil)
+- 2 tablespoon peanut oil or other high-heat oil

 - Freeze the flank steak until it is firm but not solidly frozen.
 Using a sharp, non-serrated knife slice ¼ inch slices, across the grain, Place the sliced meat into a small bowl or zippered bag.
 Pour 1 cup of Korean Barbecue Sauce over the meat.
 Let it marinate for an hour, smooshing it midway to make sure all slices are covered.

 - Prep vegetables for cooking.
 Peel and slice onion.
 Stem, core, and slice peppers.
 Carefully tear leaves from lettuce.
 Rinse carefully and place on paper towels to dry.